NVIDIA/spark-rapids/docs/additional-functionality/rapids-shuffle.md

 ### System Setup

-In order to enable _RapidsShuffleManager_, UCX user-space libraries and its dependencies must be installed on the host and within Docker containers.
+In order to enable the _RAPIDS Shuffle Manager_, UCX user-space libraries and its dependencies must be installed on the host and within Docker containers.
 A host has additional requirements, like the MLNX_OFED driver and `nv_peer_mem` kernel module.

 #### Baremetal